umutkeremzengin/DSA210_PROJECT/README.md

 ---
 ## 🛠 Analysis Files

-The data analysis is located in the `utils` folder.
+The data analysis is located in the `main` folder.
-You can find the main analysis file here:
+or basically you can find the analysis file here:
 [analysis](https://github.com/umutkeremzengin/DSA210_PROJECT/blob/main/DSA210%20data-checkpoint.ipynb)

 ## **Important Notes**